LeonardoCazares/finalproject_leonardocazares/README.md

 ## Functions

-The function created for the project covers:
+Below the functions created for this projects are showed, followed by a simple code sample displaying the main functionalities of each function:

 ### `train_test_split()`